 Film and accompanying material

-In Austria we eat per capita more than 60 kilos of meat each year.
-The high level of global meat consumption, has serious consequences: the feed of beef, pork, poultry & Co consumes about two-thirds of all fertile land worldwide.
-The EU imports a large part of soya from other parts of the world.
+In Austria we consume per capita more than 60 kilos of meat each year.
+The high level of global meat consumption has serious consequences: the feed of beef, pork, poultry & Co takes up two-thirds of all fertile land worldwide.
+The EU imports a large part of soy from other parts of the world.

 The visit to the farm of an organic farmer in Upper Austria shows that things could be different.
 In impressive pictures, the film spans a global arc from Brazil to Austria and stimulates reflection on the current economic system.